fisca-ai/fisca/src/content/about/en/index.md

   title: "Our Journey"
   timeline:
     # - year: "May, 2024"
-    #   title: "Foundation"
+    #   title: "Start"
-    #   description: "Fisca AI was founded with a vision to transform medical billing."
+    #   description: "Fisca AI was started with a vision to transform medical billing."
     - year: "Oct, 2024"
       title: "Prototype Launch"
       description: "Launched advanced machine learning models for predictive billing analysis."